neutralvibes/KoolApi/README.md

 #### A bit much?

-Perhaps this is a case of over engineering, I don't know, but it helps me to rapidly develop both simple and complex json based api interfaces for the ESP8266 & ESP32 devices, maybe it will help you too.
+Perhaps this is a case of over engineering, I don't know, but it helps me to rapidly develop both simple and complex JSON based API interfaces for the ESP8266 & ESP32 devices, maybe it will help you too.

 ### Dependencies

 * [ArduinoJson v6](https://arduinojson.org/v6/doc/installation/) - For encoding/decoding json data
 * [EspAsyncWebserver](https://github.com/me-no-dev/ESPAsyncWebServer) - Only if Webserver/Sockets are used.

-## About endpdoint Handlers
+## About endpoint Handlers

 * Each is grouped via a class inheriting from `KoolApiPath`
 * Can restrict char array available methods
 * Can automatically return request uri in response
-* Automatically generated `405 Method Not Allowed` for methods not defined in endpoint classes or excluded for a char arry data sources.
+* Automatically generated `405 Method Not Allowed` for methods not defined in endpoint classes or excluded for a char data sources.

 * Supplied with:-
   * Url params in `request->params`
-  * Parsed json body in `request->json`
+  * Parsed JSON body in `request->json`
   * A `JsonObject` output to return data

 ### Processing

 Input data is automatically parsed via `ArduinoJson` and passed to request handlers.
 Incorrectly formed data is responded to with a `400 Bad Request` error for you.

 When a request is processed it is passed to the relevant endpoint class handler.
-The handler is passed an `ApiRequest` containing the json body and any url params.
+The handler is passed an `ApiRequest` containing the JSON body and any url params.
 A `JsonObject` output object is additionally supplied to the handler, which can be optionally used to return data to the client.

 ### Methods available